maliMirkec/personal-website/source/portfolio/irinaandmatej/index.md

 ## Responsibilities

-- Installed a new Wordpress instance.
+- Installed a new WordPress instance.
-- Designed and developed a new Wordpress theme from scratch twice.
+- Designed and developed a new WordPress theme from scratch twice.
 - Optimized assets delivery.
 - Used latest best practices to boost the page speed.
 - Hosted the website on DigitalOcean.